StevenMapes/django-aws-api-gateway-websockets/README.md

 # Python and Django Support
 This project officially supports Python 3.8+ and Django 3.1+ though it will should also work on Python 3.6+.
-It will not work on Django < 3.1 as it requires support for the PositiveBigInt data type

 # Installation